RustThomas/Simple-Deribit-Trading-ML-bot/README.md

 **Do not share them.**

 You may optionally switch to Deribit testing environment to experiment before going live.
+To do so, generate an API key on the test Network (make sure to use a different password than on the live network).

 Them, simply run ```main.py```.